Is ‘green’ aluminum the future?

 Recycled aluminum

 How easy is it to recycle aluminum?
 And what do you need to take into account?
 "The beauty of aluminum is that you can keep recycling it indefinitely.
-We also simply remelt residual materials that are left behind during the manufacturing of a product for the next batch.
-We don't melt down unknown scrap however!
-This prevents us from having any impurities in between the aluminum that could affect the end result.
-In addition, in aluminum you have different alloys that you have to take into account.
+We also remelt residual materials left behind during the manufacturing of a product for the next batch.
+However, we don't melt down unknown scrap!
+This prevents us from having impurities in the aluminum that could affect the end result.
+In addition, aluminum has different alloys that you have to consider.
 That's why we only buy recycled aluminum that meets our highest standards."

 Quality assurance technician operating equipment in a room marked for X-ray testing